mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Infinite_Heaven.md

 {% include youtube id="pHjgbENgnvA" caption="daften_23's tutorial on Snakebite and Infinite Heaven Installation" %}

+> **Note:** the video above was made prior to [IHHook](https://www.nexusmods.com/metalgearsolidvtpp/mods/1226) being split off into a separate download.
+When installing Infinite Heaven via Snakebite made sure to also install IHHook or the GUI won't load.
+{:.important}

 **Text version:**

 The text guide also covers optionally manually backing up the game data archive files, along with some troubleshooting tips.